yvoievid/grokking-java-interview/README.md

 Is Java pure OOP language: static not object
-Problems of perfect infrastructure (with perfect patterns) big O microprocessor
+Problems of perfect infrastructure (with perfect patterns) big O hardly readable a lot of memory usage time of execution

+microprocessor

+Generics
+Type check to compile time

+List<?>
+producer super producer extend
+? - for backport compatability

 Service vs Component